l-x/deeperl/README.md

 ### Authentication
 > [Official API documentation](https://www.deepl.com/docs-api/accessing-the-api/authentication/)

 To use the DeepL API an authentication key is required.
-This key can be set as application environment property:
+This key is stored in the application environment and can therefore be set in your application config:

 `yourapp.config`
 ```erlang